 Voivodeship with 171.7 thousand) [54].
 Considering the spatial relations in functional urban areas (FUA), the base of the studied area apparently shows a smaller scale of inflow compared to other areas of this type in Poland.
 However, it should be borne in mind that migrant flows to the countryside in the hinterland of the GZM are spread over a larger area and in a greater number of suburban communes because villages are located in the zone of different cities and not, as in most functional urban areas (FUA) in Poland, around one monocentric centre [52].
 Although Bartosiewicz and Marcińczak [62] claimed that the process of deconcentration (suburbanization) in Poland is closely related to the degree of polycentric urban development, and greater deconcentration implies more polycentric urban forms, the phenomenon is regionally very diverse.
-Nevertheless, several thousand people come to the suburban villages in the study area on a permanent basis each year, and as a rule, they are better educated and economically well off.
-Hence, in suburban areas, there is an accumulation of social and economic capital conducive to development [1].
+Nevertheless, several thousand people come to the suburban villages in the study area on a permanent basis each year, and as a rule, they are better educated and economic capital conducive to development [1].
 Undoubtedly, rural areas are gaining a new economic class.